Doug Brigham & Jim Everett, Co-Presidents

 Alan Moore ’74

 Alan Moore is a 1974 College of Idaho graduate who went on to earn his MBA and CPA license.
-He has enjoyed a long and successful career in the Treasure Valley, starting several small businesses and serving as president and general manager of the Bogus Basin Recreational Association.
-He currently is president and co-owner of Meridian Plumbing.
-Moore has served on the C of I National Alumni Board as well as the Business Advisory Council.
-He’s also been an adjunct faculty member at the College and is actively involved in community service, focusing on the Idaho outdoors and youth recreation organizations.
-Alan has been married to his wife, Julie, for 38 years; the couple has two children and two grandchildren.
-He is serving his first term on the C of I Board of Trustees
+He has enjoyed a long and successful career in the Treasure Valley, starting and formerly owning several small businesses and serving as president and general manager of the Bogus Basin Recreational Association.
+Moore has served on the College's National Alumni Board as well as the Business Advisory Council.
+He’s also been an adjunct faculty member at the College and is actively involved in community service, focusing on Idaho outdoors and youth recreation organizations.
+Alan has been married to his wife, Julie, for over 38 years; the couple has two children and two grandchildren.

 President, Oppenheimer Companies